 Center for Responsive Politics

 Lobbying disclosure, campaign finance disclosure and dark money will be discussed by panelists at the Center for Responsive Politics’ event at the American Bar Association in Washington, D.C.
 The program will be held from 2-5 p.m. and is free and open to the public.
-Registration information is coming soon to the CRP website.
+Registration information is available here.

 |March 20, 2014||Sunshine Week Seminar